solr-cool/solr-classic-querqy-integration/README.md

     * The settings does not allow wildcard entries, separate files via comma.
     * In the example below, we create the `common_rules` rewriter.
 The resulting entry in the replication handlers `confFiles` setting is `querqy/rewriters/common_rules`
+    * _If you want to configure more than one rewriter in Querqy, you need a corresponding entry in the replication handlers `confFiles` setting!_

 ## 🏗️ Solr modifications for Querqy